Householder Planning Application Forms

 To help us process your application more speedily, please supply a site plan and separate cheques for all planning and building control regulation submissions.

 Notes for Applicants

 These notes are provided to help you in the completion of the application.
 Please read them carefully.
-If you are uncertain about any questions or the need to apply for consent or permission, please call at the Council Offices in Ashton under Lyne or telephone (0161-342-4460).
+If you are uncertain about any questions or the need to apply for consent or permission, please contact us using the details at the bottom of this webpage.